Albums You Must Hear Before You Die…Or Not (1979–1980)

 Fleetwood Mac – Tusk (1979)

-The collective works of Christine McVie and Stevie Nicks are nice additions to the adult contemporary catalog, and if you want to sell shitloads of records, you’d want them in your band.
-While Fleetwood Mac is hardly the first or only group to release a sprawling, ambitious record just because they could; just because you can, doesn’t mean you should.
-Tusk covers more musical ground than just about any other record in 1979 – a lot of it soft rock territory – but ultimately goes nowhere.
-Tusk is what happens when the record company writes the band a blank check and says “Don’t fuck it up” while handing the check to the biggest cokehead in the band, i.e. all of them, but mainly Lindsey Buckingham.
+The collective works of Christine McVie and Stevie Nicks are nice additions to the adult contemporary catalog.
+If you want to sell shitloads of records, you want them in your band.
+While Fleetwood Mac is hardly the first or only group to release a sprawling, ambitious record this year, Tusk covers more musical ground than just about any other record in 1979—mostly soft rock territory.

-Here’s the caveat.
 In 2002, Camper Van Beethoven recorded and released a song-for-song remake of Tusk (on Pitch A Tent Records), which is ten times more interesting than the original.
-I’m not saying it’s a Must Hear, either.
-Just sayin’.
-What I’d like to hear is Fleetwood Mac doing Mellon Collie and the Infinite Sadness.
+I’m not saying it’s a must-hear, either.
+But Lindsey Buckingham loved it.

 Gang Of Four – Entertainment!
 (1979)